Sandworm (Dune): Dune (2000) and Children of Dune (2003)

 The 2000 Sci Fi Channel miniseries Frank Herbert's Dune, and the 2003 sequel miniseries Frank Herbert's Children of Dune, employed computer-generated visual effects to create sandworms onscreen, under the guidance of special effects supervisor Ernest Farino.

 Critics praised the visual effects in both miniseries, each of which won a Primetime Emmy Award for Outstanding Special Visual Effects for a Miniseries, Movie or a Special.
 Deborah D. McAdams of Broadcasting & Cable suggested that the images of "gigantic computer-generated sandworms munching down huge machines and people like popcorn" contributed to the 2000 miniseries' record-breaking ratings.

-Dune (2021)
+Dune (2021) and Dune: Part Two (2024)

 Regarding his 2021 film Dune, director Denis Villeneuve said:

 VFX production supervisor Paul Lambert explained, "We spent more time working out the animation around the worm than the worm itself [with its large mouth and teeth].
 You see the destruction that it creates.
 We spent time trying to find references of how sand can be displaced so we could copy that."